 The quesadillas will be ready in a little more than .

-Cut 5.3 oz of cheese that melts into strips, then set aside.
+Cut into strips 5.3 oz of cheese that melts, then set aside.

 Remove the seeds and the veins of 1 serrano pepper.

-Finely chop the serrano pepper with the one you worked, 1/4 of an onion, 1 garlic clove and 1 epazote sprig; then reserve.
+Finely chop the serrano pepper with the one you worked, 1/4 of an onion, 1 garlic clove and 1 epazote sprig; then set aside.

 Cook the Filling